Submission Guidelines

 Suggested data availability statements

-Data openly available in a public repository that issues datasets with DOIs
+Example 1 - Data openly available in a public repository that issues datasets with DOIs

 The data that support the findings of this study are openly available in [repository name e.g ‘figshare’] at http://doi.org/[doi], reference number [reference number].

-Data openly available in a public repository that does not issue DOIs
+Example 2 - Data openly available in a public repository that does not issue DOIs

 The data that support the findings of this study are openly available in [repository name] at [URL], reference number [reference number].

-Data derived from public domain resources
+Example 3 - Data derived from public domain resources

 The data that support the findings of this study are available in [repository name] at [URL/DOI], reference number [reference number].
 These data were derived from the following resources available in the public domain: [list resources and URLs]

-Data available within the article or its supplementary materials
+Example 4 - Data available within the article or its supplementary materials

-The authors confirm that the data supporting the findings of this study are available within the article [and/or] its supplementary materials.
+The [author or authors] confirm that the data supporting the findings of this study are available within the article [and/or] its supplementary materials.

-Data generated at a central, large-scale facility, available upon request
+Example 5 - Data generated at a central, large-scale facility, available upon request

-Embargo on data due to commercial restrictions
+Example 6 - Embargo on data due to commercial restrictions

-The data that support the findings will be available in [repository name] at [URL / DOI link] following a [6 month] embargo from the date of publication to allow for the commercialisation of research findings.
+The data that support the findings will be available in [repository name] at [URL / DOI link] following a [x month] embargo from the date of publication to allow for the commercialisation of research findings.

-Data available on request due to privacy/ethical restrictions
+Example 7 - Data available on request due to privacy/ethical restrictions

-Data subject to third party restrictions
+Example 8 - Data subject to third-party restrictions

-The data that support the findings of this study are available [from] [third party].
+The data that support the findings of this study are available from [third party].
 Restrictions apply to the availability of these data, which were used under licence for this study.
 Data are available [from the authors / at URL] with the permission of [third party].

-Data available on request from the authors
+Example 9 - Data available on request from the authors

-Data sharing not applicable – no new data generated
+Example 10 - Data sharing not applicable – no new data generated

 Data sharing is not applicable to this article, as no new data were created or analysed in this study.